whosaysni/robotframework-ja/docs/userguide/CreatingTestData/CreatingTestCases.rst

        [Tags]    dummy    owner-johndoe
        Log    Hello, world!

+.. _Test case related settings in the Setting table:

-Test case related settings in the Setting table
+Test case related settings in the Setting table:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Setting table can have the following test case related